Updated: May 2018.

 In contrast, LED troffers and LED high bay fixtures must compete with 40,000 hour (or higher) rated life fluorescent fixtures.
 With a lesser advantage in operational life, manufacturers of these categories of LED fixtures rely on continually improving the efficacy of their products so they can be a competitive option.

-Mature Commercial Grade LED Downlight Product Offers Strong Case Vs. CFL
+Mature Commercial Grade LED Downlight Product Offers Strong Case Vs. CFL and Incandescent / Halogen

-In addition to a significant reduction in maintenance costs, commercial and architectural grade LED downlights offer the same quality materials and construction, low glare, flexible wiring, universal 120-277V and most of the same installation options of traditional halogen and CFL downlights.
+In addition to a significant reduction in energy and maintenance costs, commercial and architectural grade LED downlights offer the same quality materials and construction, low glare, flexible wiring, universal 120-277V and most of the same installation options of traditional halogen and CFL downlights.

 Shop Commercial Grade LED Recessed Downlights